Tirthak/ECE552-Computer-Architecture/Lab2-Branch-Predictor/README.md

 Overview:
 ============

-Uses the Championship Branch Predictor to simulate the the number of mispredictions
-per thousand instructions (MPKI) of the following predictors:
+Uses the Championship Branch Predictor to simulate the the MPKI of the following predictors:
 * An 8K Bimodal Predictor with a 2-bit saturating counter
 * A 4K PAp Predictor with 512 Branch History Entries and 8 Private History Tables
-* A 128K TAGE Predictor that uses PAp as it's base predictor (T0)
+* A 128K 8-Component TAGE Predictor that uses PAp as it's base predictor (T0)

 The above implementations can be viewed in greater detail in <code>predictor.cc</code>